 In all cases, a student will be presumed to be innocent, unless and until proven otherwise, on the balance of probabilities.

-As part of the preliminary enquiry, it may be deemed necessary to interview the student against whom the allegation has been made.
+As part of the enquiry, it may be deemed necessary to interview the student against whom the allegation has been made.

 The Head of Student Conduct & Appeals (or nominee) will determine, normally within 14 days, whether: -

 (a) There is insufficient evidence to form a charge of misconduct;